AIDocPrivy

 Modern AI language models are trained on text from dozens of languages simultaneously.
 They can automatically detect the primary language of a document and adapt their extraction strategy accordingly — no language selection required.

 For mixed-language documents, AI models process each section in its detected language while maintaining a coherent understanding of the overall document structure.
 A contract with Japanese headers and English body text is handled naturally.
+A Vietnamese invoice with product names in English and amounts in Arabic numerals produces correct structured output.

-Practical Tips
+Practical Tips for Multi-Language Workflows

 Verify language detection: Check that the tool correctly identifies the document language, as this affects how dates, numbers, and field labels are interpreted.
+Most tools display the detected language; review it before accepting the extraction results.

 Check date normalization: Confirm that dates are converted to a consistent format (ideally ISO YYYY-MM-DD) regardless of the source language.
+If a document from Germany shows a date as "01.03.2026" and the extraction outputs "2026-01-03" instead of "2026-03-01," the tool has applied US date format conventions to a European date.

 Use the document language for labels: Good extraction tools preserve original field labels in the document language while using standardized key names for data fields.
 This makes the output both human-readable and machine-processable.